Deewana (1992 film): Legacy

 Additionally, Deewana has been included in many listings—"500 Greatest Bollywood Movies of the 80s, 90s and 2000s", "Top 90 Hindi Movies Of The 1990s" and "100 Greatest Bollywood Love Triangle Movies".
 The soundtrack album was featured by Planet Bollywood among the "100 Greatest Bollywood Soundtracks" with a conclusion that "Deewana was simply one of the best albums of the 90s".
 India Today ranked Deewana first as one of the "Top Films of Raj Kanwar".
 Filmfare featured it in their listing of "16 Best Shah Rukh Khan Movies".
 Rediff.com has placed the film twice in its listing of "Top 20 soundtracks of Nadeem–Shravan" and "10 Amazing Nadeem–Shravan songs".
 The scene where Khan confronts Bharti and throws red colour on her white saree to confess his love to her was included by NDTV as one of the "Top 10 Holi scenes from Bollywood".
 Diptakirti Chaudhuri, a film critic, hailed Deewana to be a pathbreaking film in Bollywood, as it showed a complete contrast to the general storyline of love triangles.

 The film has been referenced many times in the following years.
-In Pehla Nasha (1993), Khan says to Deepak Tijori, "You have done a miracle (Chamatkar) gentleman, I have become a crazy fan ([Deewana]) of you."
+In Pehla Nasha (1993), Khan says to Deepak Tijori, "You have done a miracle (Chamatkar) gentleman, I have become a crazy fan (Deewana) of you."
 Moreover, in the "Chennai Express Special - Part 2" episode of the popular television sitcom Taarak Mehta Ka Ooltah Chashmah, Popatlal dances along the song "Koi Na Koi Chahiye".
 The film's poster is shown in the film Dhanak.
 A footage from Deewana is also shown in Fan.

-Sequel

-A sequel to Deewana was announced in 2013 by the producer Guddu Dhanoa.
+Khan and Kapoor reunited again in Om Shanti Om and Jab Tak Hai Jaan in 2007 and 2012, respectively.
+Although the latter appeared in special appearances.